EmilPlacheta/100-days-of-code/log.md

+### DAY 10: 14th May 2020, Thursday

+**Today's Progress**: set up the fetch and basic scafolding for the results

+**Thoughts**: It turned out the CocktailDB API doesnt allow to search cocktails by ingredient in the free version.
+I still wanted to use it, so I settled for showing a random cocktail instead.

+---

 ### DAY 9: 13th May 2020, Wednesday

 **Today's Progress**: Worked on refactoring Mixer, my very first js App, to work with an acutal API instead of a hardcoded db of cocktails.